HoorHasan30/AttendEase/README.md

 ### Company
 - As a Company, I want to register in the syetem
 - As a Company, I want to register my Hr team into the system
+- As a Company, I want to delete Hr account when I don't need it
 - As a Company, I want to set & edit my attendance rules
 ### HR
 - As HR, I want to sign in into the system.
+- As HR, I want to see a dashnoard where I can filter by date & employee id.
 - As HR, I want to view employees records, filter by date range, and search by employee id.
-- As HR, I want to export ther ecords as a excel sheet.
+- As HR, I want to export the records as excel sheet.
 - As HR, I want to upload the biometric file.
 - As HR, I want to see a confirmation that the file was read and calculated correctly.
-- As HR, I want worked hours calculated automatically per employee per day.
+- As HR, I want to see the worked hours calculated automatically per employee per day.
 - As HR, I want to see shortage/overtime in minutes, per employee, per day.
-- As HR, I want to see a quick overview when I log in (employees, recent activity)

 ## Features